 - To enhance Jacques-Cartier Park as a recreational and natural public space.

 - To showcase the monastery’s history, and preserve features that convey its heritage.

 - To enhance public access to the park on both sides of the monastery.

 Take a tour of the property

-The following video includes footage of the existing building and surrounding area, as well as a 3-D visualization that highlights planned initiatives for different areas of the property.
-These include:
+The following video highlights planned initiatives for different areas of the property.

-- Maintain extensive forest cover on the steep banks and along the top of the escarpment to contribute to the river’s scenic landscape and prevent erosion.
+- Maintain forest cover to contribute to the river’s scenic landscape and prevent erosion.

 - Expand the aquatic grass bed under the Macdonald-Cartier Bridge by linking the two existing aquatic grass beds in front of the monastery and Jacques-Cartier Park North.

-- Consider using the street-front portion of the land north of the monastery to enlarge the building and thus provide additional space to accommodate the new use.
+- Consider enlarging the building to provide more space to accommodate the new use.

 In October 2018, the NCC conducted a public consultation in person and online: